rutujagurav/clustutils4r/README.md

 `num_runs`: No. of runs per no. of cluster (defaults = 10).

 `make_metrics_plots`: Plot various clustering evaluation metrics.
-Depending on whether `gt_labels` are provided, you will get one or more plots - one for non-ground truth-based metrics and another for ground truth-based metrics. (default = `True`).
+Depending on whether `gt_labels` are provided, you will get one or two sets of plots - one for non-ground truth-based metrics and another for ground truth-based metrics. (default = `True`).

 `annotate_topN_best_scores`: Whether to annotate top N score in metrics plots (defined by `annotN`) (defaults = `True`).